JeffreyZhuang/Autopilot-documentation/README.md

 ## Update Rates

 The main loop and PID controllers run at 100Hz.
-The servo library limits the update rate to the maximum allowed by the servos (50Hz).
+The servo library limits the pwm signal update rate to the maximum allowed by the servos (50Hz).

 # State Machine